cschlick/greasewood/README.md

 ## AI Disclaimer

-Greasewood was built with the assistance of SWE LLM agents, if that matters to you.
+Greasewood is a greasy project and was built with the assistance of SWE LLM agents, if that matters to you.